Finnish Lapland has been trending hard for the last few winters. Especially among families with excited kids eagerly awaiting Christmas Day.

 Here's what you'll need.

-- GoPro or waterproof camera - Because no one believes stories about the Northern Lights without the photos to prove it.
+- GoPro or waterproof camera: Because no one believes stories about the Northern Lights without the footage to prove it.

-- Snacks - Always have a stash of high-energy nibbles like nuts or chocolate.
+- Snacks: Always keep a stash of high-energy nibbles, such as nuts or chocolate.
 You burn more calories in the cold.

 What Not to Pack